kiote/empathy/README.md

 ## To calculate empathy score

-Copy em.csv file from corresponding folder to project root and run
+Copy eq.csv file from corresponding folder to project root, rename it to `parse.csv` and run

 ```
 npm i